amirongit/notecode/algebra1FullCourse.md

 methods to solve quadratic equations
 - reversing square of binomials special product
 - factoring
-    1. the equation is transformed into product of terms being equal to `0`
+    1. equation is transformed into product of terms being equal to `0`
         - this can be done through factoring, grouping, unFOIL, reversing special products or combination of these methods
         - if this can't be done the equation is prime & can't be solved through this method
     2. each reuslting term is written as being equal to `0`